VirtuallyCreative/ollie-ui/docs/page2/page2-1.md

 These editors offer many, if not all the benefits that I listed previously.

-WebStorm is currently one of the best editors available, however it's also the only option on this list that isn't free, but it does offer a free 30-day trial.
+[WebStorm](https://www.jetbrains.com/webstorm/) is currently one of the best editors available, however it's also the only option on this list that isn't free, but it does offer a free 30-day trial.

-At Virtually(Creative) we use VSCode because it's free, it's fast, it offers a built-in terminal, it has excellent Git integration and node debugging, and it boasts a rich plug-in ecosystem.
+At Virtually(Creative) we use [Visual Studio Code](https://code.visualstudio.com) because it's free, it's fast, it offers a built-in terminal, it has excellent Git integration and node debugging, and it boasts a rich plug-in ecosystem.